curl/everything-curl/get/linux.md

 ## SUSE and openSUSE

-With SUSE Linux and openSUSE Linux you use `zypper` to install install packages.
+With SUSE Linux and openSUSE Linux you use `zypper` to install packages.
 To install the curl command-line utility:

     zypper install curl